kwanyoungpark/VECA/README.md

 <img src="VECA_SYSTEM.png" alt="system_diagram" width="600"/>

-## Installation
+## Installation (Currently not available)

 ### VECA-unity

 1. Install Unity from https://unity.com.
 (Please note that current VECA-unity is built in version 2019.1.10f1.
 We recommend to install "Unity hub" from [here](https://unity3d.com/get-unity/download) which can install multiple unity versions easily.)

-2. Download the [Asset.zip](https://drive.google.com/file/d/19D1K26_RKYbrp56BMDLBiSTkxMHLr1ud/view?usp=sharing), and unzip it to create the Assets folder.
+2. Download the [Asset.zip], and unzip it to create the Assets folder.

 3. Make a blank unity project and replace the whole *Assets* folder with the downloaded *Assets* folder.